Why When I Delete a Photo It Comes Back to Android/iOS? Reasons & 15 Fixes

 Tip 1: Disable the photo stream

-If deleted photos are reappearing on iPhone, it might be due to Photo Stream.
+If deleted photos reappear on the iPhone, it might be due to Photo Stream.
 To resolve this:

 If reappearing photos are from a specific app, uninstall and then reinstall that app.
 For example, some iOS users have noted issues with Instagram, so try uninstalling it.
 Note that this won't delete your Instagram account or posted photos.